 As previously explained, Cialis is taken daily at a dose suitable for each individual depending on their tolerance and needs.
 Only a qualified doctor can recommend this dose.
 It is essential that a patient explains their medical history and specific current condition to a doctor to find out which treatment type and dose will work for them.
 It’s also vital so that any conflicts of medication or pre-existing conditions can be identified.

-Cialis can be obtained by visiting a doctor’s surgery or from a licenced online pharmacy.
-E-pharmacies, as they are commonly known, are growing in popularity due to convenience and often because they offer discounted medications than buying from a physical pharmacy.
+Cialis can be obtained by visiting a doctor’s surgery or from a licensed online pharmacy such as UK Meds.
+This type of pharmacy is growing in popularity due to convenience and often because they offer discounted medications than buying from a physical pharmacy.

 Licenced e-pharmacies are perfectly legal and safe; however, consumers should be hyper-aware of bogus e-pharmacies selling fake drugs when buying online.
 Always look for government registration on such websites.
 Legal e-pharmacies still require a prescription to be made via an online consultation with a real accredited pharmacist or doctor.
 If the website you’re looking at doesn’t require patients to undergo a consultation, do not purchase from it.